MENU

 Florida Tech’s advanced research labs provide students with opportunities to work on groundbreaking technologies across various fields.

 The L3Harris Institute for Assured Information (L3HIAI) serves as the university’s hub for cutting-edge cyberdefense and offense, agent simulations, identity tracking and assurance frameworks.
-Research also extends to behavioral analysis, human-centered design and space flight systems, emphasizing interdisciplinary collaboration.
+Research extends to behavioral analysis, human-centered design and space flight systems, emphasizing interdisciplinary collaboration.

 These labs offer students hands-on experience with real-world problems in cybersecurity, AI, big data and more, positioning them at the forefront of innovation.